xaya1001/obsidian-image-uploader/README.md

 - 0.3.3
     - Add support for S3 compatible object storage (e.g., Cloudflare R2, AWS S3, MinIO).
     - Introduce "Uploader Service Type" setting to switch between "Generic API" and "S3 Compatible".
+	- Add 'Upload All Local Images in This Vault' command.
 - 0.3.2
 	- Add 'Upload All Local Images in This Page' command.
 - 0.3.1